benturner27/r-machine-learning/README.md

 ### Nearest Neighbours

 This directory is associated with Chapter 3 in the book, which focuses on using a Nearest Neighbour model.
 It also implements basic data processing, numerical data standardisation and cross-tabulation for model evaluation.

+### Naive Bayes

+This directory is associated with Chapter 4 in the book, which focuses on the catergorical model of Naive Bayes.
+It showcases text corpuses, data cleaning, Document-Text Matrices (DTM), visualising texts into wordclouds, as well as creating frequent word indicators, in addition to building a classifier and the prediction model for evaluation.